 I like the articleGeneralities Maple

-Let’s place these trees in a soft and deep, but well drained, soil.
+Grow these plants in a dissolved and deep, but well drained soil.

 There aren't any notes.
 The indications given in this article are related to a medium size plant.